Bill Slater Welcomed Andreas Vollenweider

 *** Special Notice ***

-Andreas is coming to the U.S. in
+Andreas was in the U.S. in

 October 2005 for a brief promotional tour in Apple Music Stores.